UCLACreativeLabs/la-earth/README.md

 ```
 npm install
 ```

-Among other things, this will force the Use All Five coding style guides for JavaScript and SCSS.

 To ensure the latter, [install](https://packagecontrol.io/installation) the following packages for Sublime Text (or similiar IDE):

 - EditorConfig